Table of Contents

 Payment flow

-1. During payroll calculation, OnePayroll creates payroll entries for each benefit deduction, employer contribution, and garnishment deduction
+1. During payroll calculation, OnePayroll creates payroll entries for each benefit deduction, employer contribution, garnishment deduction, and tax withholding.

-4. Payment posting details are resolved using the vendor's preferred bank account, payment method code, and currency code
+4. The vendor's preferred bank account, payment method code, and currency code are resolved automatically from the vendor record.

 Vendor setup for payroll